 Note: When printing only one page from a multiple page object container file, all pages in the object container are still saved in the resource file.

 BCOCA

-Specifies that all BCOCA objects included by an IOB structured field required to print or view the output document file be included in the resource file.
+Specifies that all BCOCA objects included by an IOB structured field that is required to print or view the output document file is included in the resource file.

 GOCA